rohankravula/Global_21cm_Signal/2025-03-21/README.md

 **Discussion Topics:**

 - Go over the ARES Repository
-- Discuss emualtors and their relevance to the project
+- Discuss emulators and their relevance to the project

 **Assignments:**